- Ease of Use: 19/20

 My final complaint is that are no wheels on the bottom of the machine, making it more annoying to move around my countertop.

 There are a few key differences between these machines that are hard to ignore.
-The Momcozy KleanPal Pro baby bottle washer is obviously more expensive than the Baby Brezza Bottle Washer Pro, which is a dealbreaker for a lot of people, though either way, they're both pricey.
-The Baby Brezza does take the cake when it comes to time, though, as it takes 88 minutes from wash to dry, while the Momcozy takes 99.
+While the Baby Brezza Bottle Washer ($300) takes the cake when it comes to time (the wash and dry cycle takes 88 minutes, to be exact), the Momcozy KleanPal Pro takes 99.
 I do love that the Baby Brezza washer has wheels on the bottom, making it easy to turn to pull the water tanks out for emptying and filling, or just moving on the counter since they're heavier devices.
 Speaking of the water tanks, the Momcozy has an attached drain tube to dispose of the dirty water, while the Baby Brezza requires you to manually pull out the tank and dump it.
-These are the major differences between the two bottle washers that really may sway your decision one way or the other if you're deciding between them.
+These are the *major* differences between the two bottle washers that really may sway your decision one way or the other if you're deciding between them.

 When it comes down to brass tacks, I'm going for the Momcozy.
-Aside from not having designated spots for my Dr. Brown's colic bottle parts and the higher price tag, I think it's perfect.
+Aside from not having designated spots for my Dr. Brown's colic bottle parts, I think it's perfect.
 The Baby Brezza Bottle Washer Pro has so many wonderful features, and I love that there are specific spots for my additional bottle parts, but the design and details of the Momcozy KleanPal make the process of loading and unloading more efficient overall.
 And when efficiency equals time, and time equals more chances for mom to get things done, well, I'd say that's pretty priceless.
-Bring on the bottles!
+Bring on the bottles for a steal!